proenterprise/yeenvoice/docs/user_management.rst

 User Management
 ===============

 Need help managing your invoicing?
-As an Invoice Ninja account owner, you can add as many users as you like to your account.
+As an Yeenvoice account owner, you can add as many users as you like to your account.
 Once added, users receive the status of 'Admin'.
-Your Admins have access to most areas and functions of your Invoice Ninja account.
+Your Admins have access to most areas and functions of your Yeenvoice account.

 The User Management page displays a table that includes all current users, with the following data columns: